At Mount Vets (Equine), we’re committed to protecting and respecting your privacy.

 We may change this Policy from time to time.
 Please check this page occasionally to ensure you’re happy with any changes.
 By using our website / registering as a client, you’re agreeing to be bound by this Policy.

-Any questions regarding this Policy and our privacy practices should be sent by email firstname.lastname@example.org or by writing to Mount Vets, Taunton Road, Wellington, Somerset, TA21 9FG.
+Any questions regarding this Policy and our privacy practices should be sent by email to: email@example.com or by writing to us at Mount Vets, Taunton Road, Wellington, Somerset, TA21 9FG.
 Alternatively, you can telephone 01823 662286

 We obtain information about you when you register with the practice, purchase products or services from the practice or use our website (for example, when you complete a contact form).
 The types of data we collect and process might include: